Harada-Minoru/Maze-Maker/README.md

 By loading this saved file, you can play with the maze.

 ・ Image files (* .jpg, * .png, * .bmp)
-The currently displayed file can be used externally Save as an image file.
+Save as an image file.
+The type of files can be used externally.
-If you save it as an image once, the maze cannot be read from that image.
+However, if you save it as an image once, the maze cannot be read from that image.
 Therefore, if you want to play again or see the answer, make sure to create a maze file (* .mzd) in advance.

 -------------------------------------------------- -------------------------------------------------- ---------------------------